Resources

 New Democrat Coalition.
 A group of 94 centrist House members who claim that, “the center of gravity among House Democrats is moderate.”

-No Labels is an effort to elect a nonpartisan centrist president in 2024 if both parties nominate an extremist.
+No Labels is an effort to elect a nonpartisan centrist president in 2024 if both parties nominate unpopular or extreme candidates.
+While it failed in its mission, it may continue to be a force to push our politics toward the middle.

 The Problem Solvers Caucus.
 Founded in 2017, this group of Democratic and Republican members of the House have worked to find common ground on important issues facing the country.